PlagueHO/foundryvtt-azure/README.md

 Deploy your own [Foundry Virtual Table Top](https://foundryvtt.com/) server (that you've purchased a license for) to Azure using Azure Bicep and GitHub Actions.

-The project uses GitHub actions to deploy the resources to Azure using the [GitHub Action Azure CLI task](https://github.com/marketplace/actions/azure-cli-action) and [Azure Bicep](https://aka.ms/Bicep).
+The project uses GitHub actions to deploy the resources to Azure using the [GitHub Action for Azure Resource Manager (ARM) deployment task](https://github.com/Azure/arm-deploy) and [Azure Bicep](https://aka.ms/Bicep).

 This repository will deploy a Foundry Virtual Table top using various different Azure architectures to suit your requirements.
 The compute and storage is separated into different services to enable update and redeployment of the server without loss of the Foundry VTT data.

+> IMPORTANT NOTE: This project has been to use Azure AD Workload Identity for the workflow to connect to Azure.
+Please see [this document](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure) for details on how to set this up.

 You can choose which Azure architecture to use by setting the `TYPE` environment variable in the [deploy-foundryvtt](https://github.com/DsrDemoOrg/foundryvtt-azure/actions/workflows/deploy-foundryvtt.yml) workflow.